BBaoVanC/bbaovanc.com/content/blog/the-redesign-of-my-website/index.md

     src: bobatheme.webp
     title: Homepage on bbaovanc.com, using bobatheme.

+  - name: actions-comment
+    src: github-actions-deploy-comment.webp
+    title: Comment from GitHub Actions that links to the pull request preview.

+  - name: deployment
+    src: pull-request-deployment.webp
+    title: GitHub deployments are created for the previews as well.

 ---

 For the past three weeks I've been designing and perfecting a new theme for my